Climate of Tasmania: Ouse

 Due to its inland location, Ouse has relatively warm summers and cool winters with a high diurnal range and low precipitation throughout the months.
 Frost is common in the winter.

 Burnie

 The average temperature in summer ranges from 12.5 to 21 °C with drier non-sea breeze days as warm as 27 °C, with around 16 hours of sunshine per day.
 In winter, temperature ranges from 6 to 13 °C, and only 8 hours of sunshine.
 Relative humidity averages over 60% for the year in the afternoon.

 Burnie averages 994 mm of rainfall per year.
 Most of the rain is in the second half of the year from July to December.

 Queenstown

 Queenstown has a very wet climate, and is one of the wettest locations in Tasmania with an annual average rainfall of 2408.2 mm (94.8 in), spread throughout the year.

 Liawenee

-Owing to its high altitude location on the Central Plateau of Tasmania, Liawenee is one of the few places in Australia with a subpolar oceanic climate (Köppen Cfc).
+Owing to its high altitude location on the Central Plateau of Tasmania, Liawenee is one of the few places in Australia with a subpolar oceanic climate (Köppen Cfc, bordering on very rare cold-summer mediterranean Csc).